Aurelian-C/React-Summary_App/src/markdowns/12_React_Router/Validating_user_input_&_outputting_validation_errors_with_useActionData.md

 ![useActionData](../../img/useActionData.jpg)

-==Like in "loader" function, the response that you return from your "action" function will be automatically parsed by the `useActionData` for you==.
+==Like in a "loader" function, the response that you return from your "action" function will be automatically parsed by the `useActionData` for you==.

 ## References